carlvisagie/purposeful-live-coaching/client/public/lesson-notes/energy-management-lesson-4.md

 ### Main Points

 #### Understanding the Basics
-Understanding Your Emotions is a crucial component of emotional wellness.
+Managing Energy Drains is a crucial component of energy management.
 This lesson provides you with the foundational knowledge and practical skills needed to make meaningful progress in this area.

 #### Why This Matters
-Research shows that mastering understanding your emotions can lead to significant improvements in overall wellbeing, performance, and life satisfaction.
+Research shows that mastering managing energy drains can lead to significant improvements in overall wellbeing, performance, and life satisfaction.

 #### Practical Steps
 1. Start with awareness - notice your current patterns